In versions M5_CoreMP135_debian12_20240507

 Syncing disks.

-5.Use the resize2fs command to update the file system size, and then restart the device to complete the expansion.
+4.Use the resize2fs command to update the filesystem size, then reboot the device to complete the expansion.

 resize2fs -f /dev/mmcblk0p10